-- Self-guided tour takes you through the Sisi Museum along with the Silver Collection and Imperial Apartments
+- Self-guided tour takes you through the Sisi Museum & Imperial Apartments

-- Particularly recommended for fans of Empress Elisabeth
+- Particularly good for fans of Empress Elisabeth

 - See also: